Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Simulation of the bit-flip error model

 \section{Simulation of the bit-flip error model}

 To evaluate the performance of the decoders, we did the following numerical Monte Carlo simulation.
-We first prepare an error-free logical all-zero state of the C642 using the encoder in Fig.~\ref{fig5}d.
-Then independent physical-qubit bit-flip errors are induced with probability $p_{\mathrm{flip}}$ per physical qubit.
-Finally, we ideally measure the physical qubits in the $Z$ basis and decode the outcomes.
-If all the logical-qubit outcomes are 0, the decoding succeeds, and otherwise it fails.
-We evaluated the logical failure probabilities by sufficiently many trials of this simulation.
+We first prepare error-free logical zero states of the many-hypercube code using the encoder in Fig.~\ref{fig1}A. Then independent physical-qubit bit-flip errors are induced with probability $p_{\mathrm{flip}}$ per physical qubit.
+Finally, we ideally measure the physical qubits in the $Z$ basis.
+This quantum circuit includes measurements only at the end.
+Therefore, we can use the fast sampler of Stim~\cite{67} to obtain the physical-qubit measurement outcomes.
+Then we decode the outcomes using our homemade python codes implementing the above-mentioned decoding methods.
+If all the logical-qubit outcomes are 0, the decoding succeeds, and otherwise fails.
+We evaluated the decoding error probabilities by sufficiently many trials of this simulation.